JustWhit3/useful-guides/README.md

 - Contact me if you need help understanding something, especially if you are a student.
 In this case I would be very happy to help you.
 - In case in which material is taken and modified from other people / courses they will be mentioned in the [Credits](#credits) section.
 - If you want to use this guides in one of your projects or documents, please cite them by following [this](https://github.com/JustWhit3/useful-guides/blob/main/CITATION.cff) template.
+- If you want to contribute, please visit [this](https://github.com/JustWhit3/useful-guides/blob/main/CONTRIBUTING.md) page before.

 ## Structure of the repository